Vilnius Land Bank: Lending

 The bank offered loans to income-producing manor owners (about 70–80% of total loans) or property owners in cities.
 Long-term loans were paid not in cash, but in mortgage bonds which provided for a fixed annual interest to their holders.
 Initially, that interest was 6%.
-Twice a year, the borrowers had to pay the interest to mortgage bond holders plus 1% administrative fee to the bank.
-This fee was lowered several times and in 1900s it was 0.25% for manor owners and 0.5% for city residents.
+Twice a year, the borrowers had to pay the interest to mortgage bondholders plus a 1% administrative fee to the bank.
+This fee was lowered several times and in the 1900s it was 0.25% for manor owners and 0.5% for city residents.
 The loans were provided for only up to 60% of the appraised value of the mortgaged real estate.
 The terms of the long-term loans varied over the years.
 Initially, the loans for manor owners were offered for 43.5, 48.67, or 54.5 years.
 More terms were added later, the longest being 66.17 years.
 The loan terms for city residents were shorter: initially up to 27.5 years and later up to 38.33 years.
 Most borrowers (more than 80% in 1912–1914) opted for the longest possible loans.
 Short-term loans, for one to three years, were available only for up to 10% of the appraised real estate value.

 The outstanding loans grew from 5 million rubles in 1874 to 148.8 million in 1912.
 Correspondingly, mortgaged properties grew from 148 manors (approx. 192,700 dessiatins of land) in 1874 to 12,480 manors (approx. 4,135,200 dessiatins or approx. 45000 km2) in 1914.
 Already by 1895, 15% of all privately owned land in the Russian Empire was mortgaged to land banks and Vilnius Land Bank commanded a 4% share.
 The average manor size dropped showing that the loans were taken out by smaller nobles and, in some cases, well-to-do peasants.
 The bank was very conservative in its lending practices, often using very low valuations of mortgaged properties for which it faced criticism and pressure both from the shareholders and the clients.
 The average loan per dessiatin increased from 12.4 rubles in 1874 to 28.6 rubles in 1913.